WeZZard/Gatsblog/content/_posts/2019-03-27-a-glimpse-into-generic-meta-programming-in-swift/index.md

-In fact, after a whole day of optimizations, the performance of my production code exceeded all the implementation of existing alternative solutions (includes Cartography and SnapKit).
+In fact, after a whole day of optimizations, the performance of my production code exceeded all the implementation of existing alternative solutions (includes Cartography and SnapKit), which of course includes the original VFL.
 I would place some optimization tips at the end of this post.

 #### For VFL